phil1436/ownvscodeextension/README.md

 * `Create Snapshot When Restore`: If enabled creates a snapshot of the active file when a snapshot get restored (Default: *enabled*).
 * `Delete Snapshot After Restore`: If enabled deletes a snapshot after it gets restored (Default: *disabled*).

+### Move

+* `Move Between Lines`: If enabled move a word from the beginning of a line to the end of the line above or from the end of a line to the beginning of the line below (Default: *disabled*).

 ### Translate